jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ### What is a dependency ?

-In this context, we call a __dependency__ an indication that can be resolved to a file (or a set of file) needed to accomplish certain part of the build.
+In build context, a __dependency__ is an indication that can be resolved to a file (or a set of file) needed to accomplish certain part of the build.
 So for example if a project _Foo_ has a __dependency__ _bar_, this means that _Foo_ may need the files indicated by _bar_ for building.
 In Jerkar code, the dependency concept is embodied by the abstract `JkDependency` class.